shallomkanyori/alx-backend-user-data/0x03-user_authentication_service/README.md

 {"email": "<user email>"}
 ```
 If the session ID is invalid or the user does not exist, respond with a 403 HTTP status.

+### Task 16
+Implement the `Auth.get_reset_password_token` method.
+It takes an `email` string argument and returns a string.

+Find the user corresponding to the email.
+If the user does not exist, raise a `ValueError` exception.
+If it exists, generate a UUID and update the user’s `reset_token` database field.
+Return the token.